 11. Maximize liver function with specific foods such as celery, carrot, beets and parsley.

-I would recommedn doing a fertility cleanse to eliminate xenoestrogen and other toxins from your body before conception.
+This kit helps eliminate xenoestrogen and other toxins from your body before conception.

 There is also a Fertility Cleanse for men, that is great for men who are expereincing low sperm count, poor sperm morphology and poor sperm motility.
 Men are also negatively effected by xenoetrogens, but unfortunately not many are aware of these factors.